-As infants, we’re born into this world entirely dependent on the them.
-Throughout childhood and adolescence we turn to relationships to sort out who we are, what we value, and what we want to become.
+As infants, we’re born into this world entirely dependent on them.
+Throughout childhood and adolescence we turn to relationships to sort out who we are, what we value, and who we want to become.

 And as humbling as it may be, this need for relationship doesn’t go away at any age—it simply transforms.
-Relationships, whether they’re with others, ourselves, nature, or our Higher Power—provide us meaning, purpose, and connection.
-Just as an infant needs to be nurtured in order to survive, so we need relationships to thrive and live a full life.
+Relationships, whether they’re with others, ourselves, nature, or our Higher Power provide us meaning, purpose, and connection.
+Just as an infant needs to be nurtured in order to survive, we need relationships to thrive and live a full life.

 So, what stops us from embracing relationships more fully?
 For one, relationships are hard.
 Sometimes they don’t even come naturally.
 They can be frustrating, tumultuous, and even wreak havoc.
 They can even become dangerous, bringing pain and sorrow.
 And while a few last a lifetime, most only last seasons.
 But the biggest hindrance of all is that they require both vulnerability and investment—which takes courage and trust.

 We all have our own communities—they’re our families, coworkers, friends, and spouses.
 Yet they only flourish when we have the courage to let our roots grow and really connect; and they can only bloom when we continually take care of them, feeding them with the kindness they deserve.